Updated January 2023

 In order to develop feasible solutions and fully understand their pros and cons, policy analysts must synthesize all of the research they've gathered and analyzed and then add something to it: creative insight.

 Creativity is necessary to envision innovative new solutions—but it must be balanced with a talent for critical thinking.

-Only then can policy analysts anticipate the issues and needs that will arise from each approach they envision, and identify the most fair and effective option.
+Only then can policy analysts anticipate the issues and needs that will arise from each approach they envision and identify the fairest and most effective option.

 4. Persuasive Communication

 Communication is key for policymakers, who must be able to present their ideas to government authorities in persuasive ways.